December 31, 2011

 On September 9, 2017, Richard Hills, ATOS' 2010 Organist of the Year and 1995 winner of the ATOS Young Theatre Organist competition, performed a variety of popular selections and accompanied two short Keaton films, One Week (1920) and The High Sign (1921).

-To celebrate the Virginia's 100th Anniversary in 2021 (season brochure), an Open House event was held on September 25, 2021, with a variety of artists, including Chicago's Jay Warren, playing the Wurlitzer to Buster Keaton's Steamboat Bill, Jr. (1928).
+To celebrate the Virginia's 100th Anniversary in 2021 (season brochure), an Open House event was held on September 25, 2021, with a variety of artists, including Chicago's Jay Warren, who played the Wurlitzer to Buster Keaton's Steamboat Bill, Jr. (1928).

 Melissa Merli's tribute to Warren in Champaign's News-Gazette.